marcusg1k/coursera-python-/examstuff.md

 string.lower() = string method that returns a copy of the string with all lowercase characters

-List = sequences of elements of any type and are mutable
+List = sequences of elements of any type and are mutable tuples = sequences of elements of any type, that are immutable